ohgyulim/MCP-Engineer-Intern-Assignment/README.md

 ```
 Please download the latest **{filing-type}** filing from **{company name or cik}** in **{year}**.
 Save it in the folder **{your_path}**.
 Then, convert the main HTML file in that folder to PDF and save it in **{your_path}**/new_{comapny}_{year}_{filing_type}.pdf.
-Finally, extract the content of that HTML file as markdown and Show me markdown.
+Finally, extract the content of that HTML file as markdown and Show me summarized markdown.
 ```